malabz/MSAvc/README.md

 ## Installation

 There are a few ways to install MSAvc.
 The simpliest way is using Conda.
 If you encounter an issue when installing MASvc or encounter a bug please report it [here](https://github.com/malabz/MSAvc/issues).
-* Linux/WSL - Ubuntu/Debian
 * OSX/Linux/WSL - using Bioconda
-* OSX/Linux/WSL - from source
-* OSX/Linux/WSL - from a release tarball
-* Windows - Windows Subsystem for Linux (WSL)
-* All platforms - Docker